SolWayward/Bannerlord.GameMaster/README.md

 - **Advanced Queries** - Powerful search with AND/OR logic, sorting, filtering
 - **Command Logging** - Track all command usage for debugging
 - **Testing Framework** - Setup and run automated tests.
-- **Convenience Features** - Use Ids or names, and even partial matches.
+- **Convenience Features** - Use Ids or names for objects, and even partial matches.
 Positional and named arguments using ArgName:ArgValue

-**Tested:** Bannerlord 1.3.9, 1.3.10, 1.3.12 beta, and works with or without Warsails.
+**Tested:** Bannerlord 1.3.9, 1.3.10, 1.3.12, 1.3.13, and works with or without Warsails.

 **BLGM** extends Bannerlord's console with powerful commands for managing heroes, clans, kingdoms, items, and game state.
 This mod is useful for taking control of your game, testing things out, fixing saves, or whatever other reason you may need to take control of your game.